maudpelissier/mp-academic/content/home/experience.md

     location: Paris, France
     date_start: '2014-09-01'
     date_end: '2018-11-28'
-    description: PhD thesis "Effects of explicit and implicit training on the acquisition of English syntax by French learners: an ERP study" under the supervision of
+    description: PhD thesis Effects of explicit and implicit training on the acquisition of English syntax by French learners: an ERP study under the supervision of
     Emmanuel Ferragne and Agnès Celle.

 design: